mdifils/challenge-data-analysis/README.md

 ![Scatterplot](/images/scatterplot.png)

-### Create the subsets of data

-### Create new Series/columns to plot the data

-### Check the target variables, input, output variables

 ## Data Interpretation

+1.Are there any outliers?
+If yes, which ones and why? yes!
++ The data point that is located outside the whiskers of the box plot.

+2.Which variables would you delete and why ?
+3.In your opinion, which 5 variables are the most important and why?
+4.What are the most expensive municipalities in Belgium?
+(Average price, median price, price per square meter) What are the most expensive municipalities in Wallonia?
+(Average price, median price, price per square meter) What are the most expensive municipalities in Flanders?
+(Average price, median price, price per square meter) What are the less expensive municipalities in Belgium?
+(Average price, median price, price per square meter) What are the less expensive municipalities in Wallonia?
+(Average price, median price, price per square meter) What are the less expensive municipalities in Flanders?
+(Average price, median price, price per square meter)
 ## Bonus
 In your opinion, which model of machine learning could solve the task of predicting the sales?]
+It is possible.

+Explanation:
 [...]"
 Multivariate Regression: supervised machine learning algorithm involving multiple data variables for analysis.
 A Multivariate regression is an extension of multiple regression with one dependent variable and multiple independent variables.
 Based on the number of independent variables, we try to predict the output.

 Multivariate regression tries to find out a formula that can explain how factors in variables respond simultaneously to changes in others." (source: https://www.mygreatlearning.com/blog/introduction-to-multivariate-regression/ consulted on 29/06/21)